zeroincombenze/l10n-italy/base_multireport/README.rst

 Inside every report it is possible check for some characteristics and/or add some values.
 The value of every parameter is evaluate in fallback way.
 The fallback path is:

 1. Valid value (not null and not space) in report (model ir_action_report_xml)
 2. Valid value (not null and not space) in template of report (model multireport.template), if declared
 3. Valid value (not null and not space) in specific document style (model multireport.style)
 4. Value in default document style (model multireport.style)
 5. For some parameters, for historical reason, value may be load from other sources (i.e. custom footer)

-In report the fallback function is report.get_report_attrib(PARAM,o,doc_opts), where param is parme to get value.
+In report the fallback function is report.get_report_attrib(PARAM,o,doc_opts), where param is parameter to get value.

 Report may load specific value if declare field as follow:

 * If field name beginning with `doc_opts`, value is from the specific report which is printing.
 * If Field name beginning with `doc_style`, value is from the style of the company.